MadSpindel/swish-python/README.md

         message='Quick Start Example'
     )

-    # YOUR CODE: Save the payment ID and other info in a database for later!
+    # YOUR CODE: Save payment.id and other info in your database for later!